 They also handle complaints and investigate insurance fraud.

-If you have a concern or complaint about a car insurance provider, you can contact the Division of Insurance Regulation for help:
+If you have a concern or complaint about a car insurance provider, you can contact the Insurance Division for help:

 - Submit the Consumer Complaint online form.